Replacing Pods for Development

 Explanation:

-would select the pod with imagemy-app/dev
+- The imageSelectorwould select the pod with imagemy-app/dev.

-. - DevSpace would create a new persistent volume claim for the pod if the pod was not yet replaced
+- DevSpace would create a new persistent volume claim for the pod if the pod was not yet replaced

-- DevSpace would replace the pod with a pod which has a volume mount for the path
+- DevSpace would replace the pod with a pod which has a volume mount for the path /appthat references the created persistent volume claim

 Options